BirthdayResearch/quantum/README.md

 ### Fund Ether - to transfer ERC20 tokens from an EOA to the Bridge

 When sending ETHER to bridge, the user will not have to approve the contract.
 By default, every smart contract accepts ETH.
-Sending ether will be similar to ERC20, except we don't account for `_amount`, instead `msg.value()` is used.
-The `_defiAddress` is the address on the Defi Chain that is receiving funds.
-The `_tokenAddress` for ETH does not have an address, as it is a native currency, it should be address(0)/0x0.
+Sending ether will be similar to an ERC20 token, except we don't account for `_amount` - instead `msg.value()` is used.
+The `_defiAddress` is the address on the DeFiChain that is receiving funds.
+Since ETH does not have an address since it is the native currency, it is identified by address(0)/0x0 in `_tokenAddress`

 ### Add supported token

-Only addresses with Admin and operational role can call the `addSupportedTokens()` function.
-Admin sets the `_dailyAllowance`.
+Only addresses with the Admin and Operational role can call the `addSupportedTokens()` function.
+This sets the `_dailyAllowance` for a ERC20 token identified by its `_tokenAddress`.
+The `_startAllowanceTimeFrom` also represents when this token 'goes live'
-User should not allow to bridge more than the dailyAllowance/day.
+User are not allowed to bridge more than the dailyAllowance per day.

 ### Remove supported token

-Only addresses with Admin and operational role can call the `removeSupportedTokens()` function.
+Only addresses with the Admin and Operational role can call the `removeSupportedTokens()` function.

 ### Withdraw ether